nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_media_error_recovery.md

 ## Configuration parameter

-You can adjust the allowed maximum number of recoveries which would be triggered within **60 seconds**.
-To do so, use a new config parameter:
-`playback.mediaErrorRecoveries`, by setting the value to the desired number.
-Remember that the default: `3` which is recommended to use.
-To disable the parameter set the `playback.mediaErrorRecoveries` value to `0`.
+You can adjust the maximum number of recoveries allowed within **60 seconds**.
+To do so, use the config parameter `playback.mediaErrorRecoveries`, by setting the value to the desired number.
+Remember that the default value is `3`, which is recommended to use.
+To disable the recovery feature set the `playback.mediaErrorRecoveries` value to `0`.

-## 60 seconds time span
+## 60 seconds time frame

-**Important:** <br>
+> **Important:** <br>
-It is important to note, that the recoveries are counted in the span of **60 seconds**.
-After that time, if no error occurred but there was another disturbance in i.e. media decoding, the count will start again from 0.
+>It is important to note, that the recoveries are counted in the frame of **60 seconds**.
+When a recovery is triggered, the last 60 seconds of playback are checked for the total number of recoveries which were set off.
+If the number (of recoveries) is higher than the allowed maximum number within this time frame, an error is thrown.
+If no error occured and there were no issues in i.e. media decoding in the last 60 seconds, the count will start again from 0.
 The number of allowed recoveries can be customized.
 <br>

 The default number of recoveries is `3`.
-If the threshold was reached, an error will be thrown and followed by a pause with message: `'playbackerror'`.
+If the threshold is reached, an error will be thrown and followed by a pause with message: `'playbackerror'`.

 ## Warnings